 Teacher – a job, or a mission?

-The competition for jobs of elementary teachers is not as high as for many other jobs, such as manager, customer assistant or sales representative for example.
-However, survey conducted in the US shows that four people are interviewed for every single job opening of elementary teacher (in average).
-Four candidates, one job opening.
-That is a simple math.
-Can you be the one of four and get this job?
-Surely, you can be the chosen one.
-But you need to present yourself as someone who cares for this important mission and you need to give good answers to all elementary teacher interview questions.
-Let’s have a look at the questions.
+You know, the competition for elementary teacher jobs is not as high as for some other positions, such as manager, customer assistant or sales representative.
+However, survey conducted in the US showed that at least six people are interviewed for every single elementary teacher job opening.
+Can you be the one of six who gets the job?
+In order to make it happen, you will need to present yourself as someone who understand the importance of this job and you will need to give good answers to all their questions.
+Are you ready?

 Questions they typically use in an interview